 The nearest and biggest city to fly into when visiting the Black Hills is Rapid City.
 Rapid City sits just east of the Black Hills so it’s the perfect place to begin your Black Hills, South Dakota vacation.
 If you’re arriving by plane, you’ll fly into Rapid City Regional Airport (RAP).
-At the airport, you can rent a car from the following: Alamo, Avis, Budget, Enterprise, Hertz, or National.
+At the airport, I recommend renting a car from Enterprise, or using QEEQ to compare rental companies and pricing.
 If you’re flying in at night and need to spend the night in Rapid City, I prefer to search for hotels on Expedia, Booking.com, or VRBO.
-If you’re new to Airbnb, use my code for a discount off your first stay.

 If you plan on picking up your car and driving straight to the Black Hills, you can choose to move through the Black Hills in a clockwise or counterclockwise direction.
 If you want to head north, you’ll hit one of the most scenic drives in the Black Hills – Spearfish Canyon.
 And if you want to go south, you’ll hit one of the most famous monuments in America – Mount Rushmore.

 Below you’ll find the top sights to visit in the Black Hills with details on each destination.

 7 Sights to Add to Your Black Hills Vacation Itinerary

 Located in Custer State Park (in the Black Hills), Needles Highway is a narrow road that leads you through mountain tunnels and spire-like rocks as you weave around sharp turns and oncoming traffic.
 While driving along, there will be many chances to stop on the side of the road and take in the incredibly unique and rugged landscape of the Needles Highway.
 Also known as highway 87, the road was completed in 1922 and stretches on for 14-miles.

 2. Sylvan Lake